 Often referred to as cocoa solids, this byproduct of cocoa bean processing used to be the most popular portion of the plant.

-Today, cocoa powder is outclassed in popularity by cocoa butter, which is the primary ingredient in chocolate—the cocoa fat—that gives the creamy and delicious texture.
+Today, cocoa powder is outclassed in popularity by cocoa butter, the primary ingredient in chocolate—the cocoa fat—that gives a creamy and delicious texture.

-Despite the popularity of cocoa butter, the powder is finding a resurgence among health conscious individuals interested in making their own cacao products at home.
+Despite the popularity of cocoa butter, the powder is finding a resurgence among health-conscious individuals interested in making their cacao products at home.
 (We love both at Wild Foods!)

-As discussed in section 3, the way cocoa is processed plays the predominant role in the final nutritional makeup of the cocoa.
-Namely if it is dutched or natural.
-(Hint: go with natural non-alkalized cocoa powder for more health benefit, such as our Wild Chocolate Powder.)
+As discussed in section 3, the way cocoa is processed plays a predominant role in the final nutritional makeup of the cocoa, whether it is dutched or natural.
+(Hint: go with natural non-alkalized cocoa powder for more health benefits, such as our Wild Chocolate Powder.)